1968 Nobel Peace Prize: Laureate

 After experiencing the horrors of the World War I and ending up becoming a severely wounded soldier, René Cassin discovered the very value and dignity of human life.
 Inspired, he represented France at the League of Nations during the inter-war years, and worked for disarmament.
 In the 1920s, Cassin sought to bring reconciliation between former enemies, and declared that military veterans were especially well equipped to bring about reconciliation and peace.
 Hence, he supported war veteran's efforts in peace conferences.
 After World War II, he was assigned to the United Nations to help draft the 1948 Universal Declaration of Human Rights together with P. C. Chang, Charles Malik and Eleanor Roosevelt.
-During the drafting process, he contributed much in the its revisions, expansions and improvements until it was accepted by the General Assembly during its third session on 10 December 1948.
+During the drafting process, he contributed much in its revisions, expansions and improvements until it was accepted by the General Assembly during its third session on 10 December 1948.
 He later became the president of the European Court of Human Rights in 1965 to 1968, after which, through his lifelong efforts to ensure universal human rights, the Norwegian Nobel Committee recognized him.